Maximum softly penalised likelihood in factor analysis: Concluding remarks

-Future research directions include exploring alternative penalty functions, within the MSPL framework, for the factor analysis model~(\ref{eq:fa_model}) and for general distributional assumptions.
-Furthermore, our framework enables hypothesis testing, which, given a fixed rotation of the factors, is now possible due to the effective exclusion of boundary estimates while preserving ML asymptotic properties.
-Finally, improper solutions can also occur in factor analysis for categorical responses.
+A limitation of our results is that they assume the probability limit of the sample covariance lies within the exploratory factor analysis model class; extending the theory to a least-false interpretation under covariance misspecification, in the spirit of \citet{white:1982}, is a natural and important direction for future work.
+Further research directions include exploring alternative penalty functions, within the MSPL framework, for the factor analysis model~(\ref{eq:fa_model}) and for related models such as logistic factor analysis \citep[see,][Chapter~4]{bartholomew.ea:11}.
 For example, in the logistic model, steep item characteristic curves lead to infinite estimates of the loadings \citep[see, for example][for a discussion of Heywood cases in item response models for binary data]{wang.etal:23}.
 Maximum softly penalised likelihood can be readily extended to handle those cases, too.